awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-device-fleet-create.md

 )
 ```

-By default, it will return the name of the fleet, the device fleet ARN, the Amazon S3 bucket URI, the IAM role, the role alias created in AWS IoT, a timestamp of when the fleet was created, and a timestamp of when the fleet was last modified\.
+By default, it returns the name of the fleet, the device fleet ARN, the Amazon S3 bucket URI, the IAM role, the role alias created in AWS IoT, a timestamp of when the fleet was created, and a timestamp of when the fleet was last modified\.

 A description of the fleet is returned if one was provided\.